How to access

 - From a scientific point of view.
 This evaluation is performed by an independent, international panel of experts (PRP), recognised for their expertise in the field of conservation and scientific studies of Cultural Heritage.
 Project proposals will be selected on a competitive basis.
 The criteria include:

-– Scientific Excellence– Assessment of the state of the art of the topic and of the advancements of the field– Valorisation and dissemination plan– Expertise of User Group– Potential Impact.
+25% Assessment of the state of the art of the topic and advancements in the field

 The Peer Review Panel evaluates the scientific content of the project and ranks the proposals.
 Each access facility will make a final decision concerning the extent of access provided to the User Group (number of days, a period of the visit, facility’s internal rules, IPR issues, etc.).
 The applications should aim to increase the scientific output (qualitatively and quantitatively), optimize the use of local expertise of ongoing research activities and facilities, and foster lasting international science cooperation.

-At the end of the evaluation, the User Helpdesk will send an email to the User Group Leader with the result of the final decision.
+At the end of the evaluation (2/3 months from the call deadline), the User Helpdesk will send an email to the User Group Leader with the result of the final decision.

 In case of a positive evaluation, the User Group Leader will be contacted the facility/ies to organize the access.
 The scheduled access should, in general, occur no later than 12 months after the final evaluation.